Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 4. What is the use of isNaN function?

 `isNan function returns true if the argument is not a number otherwise it is false.`

+### 5. Between JavaScript and an ASP script, which is faster?

+`JavaScript is faster.
+JavaScript is a client-side language and thus it does not need the assistance of the web server to execute.
+On the other hand, ASP is a server-side language and hence is always slower than JavaScript.
+Javascript now is also a server side language (nodejs).`